 I realise that the opportunities which have fallen to me in the international sphere do not come to every lawyer.
-I marvel chances that have brought these combination of opportunities my way.
-But each of us should be ready to play a We should be aware of the growing importance of international institutions and particularly the agencies of the United Nations and international human rights agencies, such as International Commission of Jurists.
-Lawasia, the the International Bar Association and Amnesty International. should be alert to the fine work done by the United Nations in the field.
+I marvel combination of chances that have brought these the opportunities my way.
+But each of us should be ready to play a part.
+We should be aware of the growing importance of international institutions and particularly the agencies of the United Nations and international human rights agencies, such as International Commission of Jurists, the Lawasia, the International Bar Association and Amnesty International.
+We should be alert to the fine work done by the United Nations in the field.
 There are many heroes to whom no statues will be erected.
 We should support the United Nations, which is the hope of the world.
 We should form or join United Nations Associations and participate in meetings of jurists and others which address international issues.